Working through a recruitment agency

 Working through an umbrella company

 Often workers are asked to sign contracts with umbrella companies when they undertake work through a recruitment agency.
-It isn't against the law for agencies to ask workers this, although when they pass you over to an umbrella company they should make sure they also hand over sufficient funds to cover all the employment costs that the umbrella company will now have.
+It isn't against the law for agencies to ask workers to do this, although when they pass you over to an umbrella company they should make sure they also hand over sufficient funds to cover all the employment costs that the umbrella company will now have.

 Having a ‘core’ employment with an umbrella company means that the various end user client sites turn into ‘temporary workplaces’ under special tax rules and means that legitimate expenses of travel to those workplaces from home might, in very limited circumstances, be allowable for tax (basically only if you are not subject to supervision, direction or control).